 William Hill, however, was relatively smaller in headcount especially when comparing it to BetVictor, while Coral and Ladbrokes had slightly more people.
 A lot of this is to do with the fact that each company had various functions elsewhere; for example a significant amount of Coral’s PR department was and still is based in London.

-Without a doubt, one of the biggest gambling organisations in the world with in excess of 25 brands underneath it, GVC Holdings are a powerhouse and have a significant grip on Gibraltar.
+Without a doubt, one of the biggest gambling organisations in the world with in excess of 25 brands underneath it, Entain PLC (the new name for GVC Holdings from 2020) are a powerhouse and have a significant grip on Gibraltar.
 Like the colony that they appear to dominate however, they were once a humble entity.

 While they are a global force, the fact remains that the majority of the companies that they own which are based in Gibraltar serve a wide range of markets across multiple territories, though they are not the only ones.

 Although there is no apparent monkey business, it is clear that Entain is the King Kong of the ‘Rock’ and can definitely beat its chest to the sound of its orchestra of businesses clearly making music in the background.

 In 2016, the acquisition of Bwin, who are also based in Gibraltar really started to put GVC on the map, having already being a co-owner of Sporting Bet along with William Hill, though they weren’t done there.

 Later that year, various social circles around the bars of Gibraltar were abuzz with the news of a rumoured merger of two of its heavyweights.
 Coral and Ladbrokes had reportedly been in talks and whispers of potential redundancies and what this meant for the futures of various employees became a hot topic in a place that was dominated by the online gambling industry.

 When this eventually went through in 2016, life in the Gibraltar offices of Ladbrokes and Coral remained largely unchanged.
 Indeed, these were still separate entities and each one retained their own premises, at least for a while.